 As we mentioned in the introduction, Vienna is a fantastic city in the Christmas market season.
 There are Christmas fairs everywhere.
 As a result, we recommend you to discover the city center of Vienna on foot.
 Walk around, feel the smell of the city, and discover Christmas fairs you did not read about in our Vienna Guide or elsewhere on the Internet.
 Stop to taste some hot wine at a stand somewhere in the middle of nowhere.
 Bring a GPS (or have Google Maps ready) so that you will find your way back home after walking up and down streets in the center of Vienna because you might not actually know where you are!

 As you visit the Christmas markets in Vienna, you are most likely to fall in love with the city.
 By the time you return home, you will be eager to plan your Christmas market trip to Vienna next year.
 One of the nice traditions you can create is to buy the annual Christmas market cup at the fair in front of the City Hall.
 Every year they produce a new cup, and thus this can be a nice souvenir to bring with you back home.

 Bring warm clothes

-Do not forget that it can get quite cold in Vienna in November and December.
+Do not forget that Vienna can get quite cold in November and December.
 You might not feel it at once, but if you plan on walking around the city for several hours, you might get cold feet, or your ears might get red.
-Bring some extra warm clothes instead, making sure that you can stay outside for hours without feeling miserable because of the cold.
+Bring some extra warm clothes instead, ensuring you can stay outside for hours without feeling miserable because of the cold.